owenhsho/Adobe-at-js/Angular-ngRoute.md

 **Angular ngRoute** extension for at.js library uses promises (delayed objects) within routes to provide a "flicker-free" implementation on view changes.
 This approach could be used in an application using Angular's `ngRoute` module.
-Conveniently, this extension implementation can be added to the application using DTM.
+Conveniently, this extension can be added to the application using DTM.

 ##Prerequisites:
   1. AT.js library